meeran2019/microservice-architecture/Overview.md

 Continuos Integration process is managed by using Jenkins Pipeline to build, test, generate artifact, generate docker image, push to ECR and update manifest.

+- Install Jenkins in EC2 with master and slave architecture.
+- Use multiple slave nodes to select agent with the help of labels.
+- Jenkins pipeline support declarative and scripted pipeline.
+- Create the shared library depending upon the technologies used.
+- Shared library will call dynamically from Jenkinsfile.

 **For Java applications:**
-When developer push the code to Github, with the help of webhook, it will trigger the jenkni
+- When developer push the code to Github, with the help of webhook, it will trigger the jenkins pipeline.
+-

 For nodejs application: